plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Les Ratifieurs ou leurs successeurs peuvent amender ou abroger la présente Constitution en utilisant le processus sur lequel ils se sont appuyés pour l'adopter.
 Les amendements doivent être rédigés et publiés dans un endroit où les Partenaires peuvent y accéder.

-## Article 1: Organizational Structure
+## Article 1: Organisational Structure

 ### 1.1 Roles

-The Organization’s Partners will perform its work while acting in explicitly defined Roles.
+The Organisation’s Partners will perform its work while acting in explicitly defined Roles.
 A ***“Role”*** definition has a descriptive name and one or more of the following:

 - **(a)** a ***“Purpose”***, which is a capacity, potential, or goal that the Role will pursue or express.
 - **(b)** one or more ***“Domains”***, which are assets, processes, or other things the Role may exclusively control and regulate as its property, for its purpose.